aiven/devportal/docs/chm.rst

 When starting your Docker container, make sure that you have access to the mounted folder.
 We'll need this folder for the next step.

 .. image:: /images/tutorials/clickhouse-metabase/docker.gif
-   :alt: Animated gif showing pulling latest docker image and running it
+   :alt: Animated GIF showing pulling latest docker image and running it

 Adding drivers
 ++++++++++++++